Dear Mrs. Woolf,

 I have begun to create a room of my own.

-Is it possible to correspond beyond the obstacles of time and mortality?
+Is it possible to correspond beyond the chasm of time and mortality?
 Can you hear me over the thick walls of forever?
 Perhaps, this is nothing more than a naive attempt to reach you, yet I write.

 Your profound words have shaped and shielded my mind for many years.
 You have walked with me through museums, galleries, libraries, bookstores, noisy gatherings, and intimate family parties.
 You have been part of countless conversations of women and their would-be, should-be, and supposed-to-be’s.
-There were moments when I stood in front of artworks and tried to imagine how you would think.
+There were moments when I stood in front of artworks and tried to assume the way you would think.
 What would she think?
 What would she say?
 I’m a lover of your mind, a 21st-century woman trying to reach you through ink and paper.

 I dance my dance in paint and clay

-As you have done Yours in ink
+As you have done yours in ink

 What are we- sisters?